vpon-sdk/vpon-sdk.github.io/unclassified/using-jekyll.md

 Remember that Jekyll will transform all markdown files into HTML files.
 When layouts are about to gather specific markdowns, markdowns are ready for includes.

 ### include content
 Most of the time people use Jekyll to build blog-aware websites.
 Therefore articles are the core for it!
-Jekyll has set the markdowns with fron matter requireing for a layout to be included into {%raw%}`{{content}}`{%endraw%}.
+Jekyll has set the markdowns with front matter requiring for a layout to be included into {%raw%}`{{content}}`{%endraw%}.
 So just type the content, choose a layout and check whether any errors in your terminal.